Yajme/Inventory-Management-System/README.md

 > In Development
 ## Built With

-C# for System
+* C# for System
-MS SQL for Database
+* MS SQL for Database
+* Visual Studio for forms designing and debugging

 ## Contributing